williamliuecon/LRSE-Example-3/README.md

-This folder contains MATLAB code to replicate an updated version of Example 3 (Dynamic Discrete Choice) in the paper "Locally Robust Semiparametric Estimation" (Chernozhukov et al., 2022; subsection 3.2).
+This repository contains MATLAB code to replicate an updated version of Example 3 (Dynamic Discrete Choice) in the paper "Locally Robust Semiparametric Estimation" (Chernozhukov et al., 2022; subsection 3.2).

-DEPENDENCIES (MATLAB):
+# DEPENDENCIES (MATLAB)
 1. Statistics and Machine Learning Toolbox
 2. Optimization Toolbox
 3. Symbolic Math Toolbox
 4. "All Permutations of integers with sum criteria" (Bruno Luong, 2024)

-INSTRUCTIONS FOR REPLICATING THE TABLES:
+# INSTRUCTIONS FOR REPLICATING THE TABLES
 1. Run solve_Markov_DP.m, which will solve the Markov decision problem.
     * This will use value iteration to solve an  "integrated Bellman equation" and will then plug the resulting "integrated value function" into a logit formula to get the conditional choice probablity function (for replacement), which is saved in cond_prob_repl_fn.m.